lucashuy/burntbot/README.md

 Missing a feature you want?
 Something broken?
 Create an issue or pull request and help grow this project.

 ## Donating
 Feeling generous and want to donate some monetary value?
-Feel free to send it to me via Shakepay.
+Feel free to send it to me via Shakepay, my shaketag is `@burnttoaster`.
 Make sure you include a note that says `no return`, otherwise my own bot might return it!

 ## License
 This entire project is licensed under AGPL-3.0-or-later.